Additive processes on the real line and Loewner chains: Free and boolean convolution hemigroups

-Through the common parametrization $(\genc_t,\genm_t)_{t}$ one can define a bijection between classical, free and boolean CHs.
-(In the case of finite second moments, these can be further identified with $\rhd$-CHs in terms of reduced generating families.)
-This bijection is homeomorphic with respect to the topology of locally uniform weak convergence, which is subsumed in Theorem \ref{th:conv_classical} and the following two results.
+Through the common parametrization $(\genc_t,\genm_t)_{t}$ one can define bijections between $\ast$-, $\boxplus$-, $\uplus$-, $\rhd$- and $\lhd$-CHs, which generalize the known Bercovici--Pata bijections \cite{AW14,BP99}.
+These bijections are homeomorphic with respect to the topology of locally uniform weak convergence, which is subsumed in Theorems~\ref{th:conv_classical}, \ref{th:conv_P-REF_gen} and the following two results.